 - Be the squeaky wheel -- complain to the bad dog owner's landlord, the police, the homeowner's association, neighborhood watch, animal control, the city council and everyone else.
 He might be forced to change his behavior or a landlord or another of those organizations might succeed in pressuring him to do so.

 - Retain an attorney to analyze your local animal control laws, and write a strong letter to the authorities that will remind them of their duties.
 The letter also can be used to communicate to the mayor, the police, the city council, and the county board, not to mention the press.

 - Write a letter to the dog owner that informs him of his legal liabilities.

 First, refer him to the "dangerous dog laws" of your city and county.
 You will have to find them online.
 In Google, enter the name of your city and the words "municipal code."
 Do the same with the name of your county, and the words "county ordinances."
 The dog laws are usually in a chapter called "Animals" or something similar.
 Search for the word "vicious" and look in that section as well as the surrounding sections.
 Tell him that these laws prohibit what he is doing, and that his dog is going to suffer if it is confiscated by the authorities.

 Second, refer him to the page that talks about his liability on Dog Bite Law.
-At the top of any page of the site, type the name of your state.
-Then go to the page on the site that explains the law.
-Give him that URL.
-Tell him that he also will have to pay for any damages if his dog bites someone.
+On the home page of the site, select your state.
+Then go to the page on the site and copy the URL.
+Send it to him and tell him that he also will have to pay for any damages if his dog bites someone.